cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 ## Setup Workers:
 Copy base VM
 rename host, if necessary
-customize the CNI bridge CIDR block and install it
+Make the extra disk available as part of a Volume Group customize the CNI bridge CIDR block and install it
 run scripts under guest/workers to customize the k8s join config and join the cluster.
 copy the admin.conf to $HOME/.kube/config, the location expected by kubectl